canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 ## 4. Change compatibility level

-After updating your SQL Server, make sure to update the compatibility level of your database to the highest level supported by the current version of your SQL Server.
+After updating our SQL Server, let's make sure to update the compatibility level of our database to the highest level supported by the current version of our SQL Server.

-You can change your SQL Server compatibility level using SQL Server Management Studio or with  TSQL query. [[Source]](https://blog.sqlauthority.com/2017/05/22/sql-server-change-database-compatibility-level/).
+We can change your SQL Server compatibility level using SQL Server Management Studio or with  a query. [[Source]](https://blog.sqlauthority.com/2017/05/22/sql-server-change-database-compatibility-level/)

 ```sql
 ALTER DATABASE <YourDatabase>